versionone/VersionOne.Client.Requestor/README.md

 3. Type `npm install coffee-script` (Or, [see alternatives for installing CoffeeScript](http://coffeescript.org/#installation)).
 4. Type `./make.sh` to execute the CoffeeScript compiler.
 This is a simple script that regenerates a few `.js` files from the `.coffee` files in the project.

-# How to use with a service gateway

-TODO: below is outdated

-Did you see those credentials embedded in JavaScript above?
-Yes, that could suck.
-We're looking at better ways to enable this to work from the web browser, but we also have a way to proxy the request through a "service gateway", but we don't have instructions for that yet.
-You can see a C# version and a Node.js version in the source code of the project, however.
-Contact us if you would like to use these features.